Asia's Infrastructure Development: A New Era of Growth

 Smart Infrastructure Development

-India's Digital Highways Initiative by NHAI aims to lay 10,000 km of optical fiber cable infrastructure along national highways, with pilot projects covering 1,367 km along the Delhi-Mumbai expressway and 512 km on the Hyderabad-Bengaluru corridor.
+India's Digital Highways Initiative by NHAI aims to lay 10,000 km of optical fiber cable infrastructure along national highways.
+Pilot projects cover 1,367 km along the Delhi-Mumbai expressway and 512 km on the Hyderabad-Bengaluru corridor.

-South Korea leads metro technology innovation with real-time crowd monitoring, AI-powered train controls, and green energy integration, while expanding intercity metro connections and smart mobility solutions.
+South Korea leads in metro technology innovation.
+They are implementing real-time crowd monitoring, AI-powered train controls, and green energy integration.
+Additionally, they are expanding intercity metro connections and smart mobility solutions.

 Economic Impact and Future Outlook